20 Old Brompton Road – South Kensington

 Frequently Asked Questions

-Do I need to fast before a bone profile blood test?
+Do I need to fast before a bone profile test?

 Can bone profile tests detect osteoporosis?